Martinfacot/ML-Project-with-synthea/README.md

 #### Step 1 - Generate data and cleaning
 I use synthea toolkit with docker to generate my data: https://synthetichealth.github.io/spt/#/customizer additional course : https://www.kaggle.com/learn/data-cleaning

+Questionning:

+- Data type: quantitative continious + qualitative (categrial variable) --> FAMD

+- Problems with Data Dates: Which data points are most relevant?
+Analyses of some patients were performed two years ago; are these analyses still valid?
+What is the impact of medication on patient data values